Vicente Martínez Ybor

-Vicente Martinez Ybor (7 September 1818 – 14 December 1896) was a Spanish entrepreneur who first became a noted industrialist and cigar manufacturer in Cuba, then Key West, and finally Tampa, Florida.
+Vicente Martínez Ybor (7 September 1818 – 14 December 1896) was a Spanish entrepreneur who first became a noted industrialist and cigar manufacturer in Cuba, then Key West, and finally Tampa, Florida.

-Martinez Ybor is best known for his founding of the immigrant-populated cigar manufacturing town of Ybor City just outside Tampa, Florida, in 1885.
+Martínez Ybor is best known for his founding of the immigrant-populated cigar manufacturing town of Ybor City just outside Tampa, Florida, in 1885.
 It was annexed by Tampa in 1887 and was a major factor in the community's rapid development from a small town into one of the largest cities in Florida and, for a time, the world's leader in cigar manufacturing.
 In addition to his Principe de Gales line of Cuban cigars, he founded many other businesses in Tampa including an insurance company, street paving, gas stations, a streetcar line, and Tampa's first brewery.
 For his workers, he built and sold hundreds of affordable homes, brought doctors to the area, and converted his original cigar factory into a social hall and theater for Tampa's first mutual aid society, El Centro Español de Tampa.
 His business interests were integral to the rapid expansion of the Port of Tampa and Tampa's overall economy.

-When Martinez Ybor died in 1896, much of Tampa closed down to attend his funeral.
+When Martínez Ybor died in 1896, much of Tampa closed down to attend his funeral.
 He has been honored with a statue in Ybor City and a bust on the Tampa Riverwalk.

 Early life

-Martinez Ybor was born in Valencia, Spain in 1818.
+Martínez Ybor was born in Valencia, Spain in 1818.
 In 1832, at the age of fourteen, he moved to Cuba to avoid the military service then mandatory for all male Spaniards, and took a job as a grocery clerk before learning the cigar business.

 History

 Cuba

-In 1856, Martinez Ybor founded his own small cigar manufacturing company in Havana, Cuba and began selling his El Principe de Gales ("Prince of Wales") brand.
-The brand quickly became popular, and Martinez Ybor's factory was soon producing 20,000 cigars a day.
+In 1856, Martínez Ybor founded his own small cigar manufacturing company in Havana, Cuba and began selling his El Principe de Gales ("Prince of Wales") brand.
+The brand quickly became popular, and Martínez Ybor's factory was soon producing 20,000 cigars a day.
 In 1868, the Ten Years' War broke out as Cubans fought to win independence from Spanish colonial rule.
-Martinez Ybor sympathized with the Cuban cause and was (correctly) accused by Spanish authorities of quietly providing funds and assistance to Cuban rebels.
+Martínez Ybor sympathized with the Cuban cause and was (correctly) accused by Spanish authorities of quietly providing funds and assistance to Cuban rebels.
 In 1869, he received word that he faced imminent arrest, so he and his family hurriedly fled to Key West, Florida.

 Key West

-Martinez Ybor soon opened a new factory in Key West and resumed manufacturing his Principe de Gales brand, employing many Cubans who had also left their homeland due to the war.
+Martínez Ybor soon opened a new factory in Key West and resumed manufacturing his Principe de Gales brand, employing many Cubans who had also left their homeland due to the war.
 Ybor was one of the first manufacturers to create and market a "Havana clear" or "Cuban clear" cigar - a product made with Cuban tobacco by (mostly) Cuban workers in the United States, thus avoiding the high tariff on the importation of finished cigars from Cuba.

-While his business prospered, conflict between Spanish and Cuban workers, labor unrest, and the difficulty of transportation to and from the island city eventually led Martinez Ybor to decide that he should again relocate his business.
+While his business prospered, conflict between Spanish and Cuban workers, labor unrest, and the difficulty of transportation to and from the island city of Key West eventually led Martínez Ybor to decide that he should again relocate his business.